 Packrafting is for people who want to be frogs.
-Before you think we're crazy, let's explain that.
+Before you think we're crazy, let us explain.
 Have you ever had to walk, or even cycle, around a body of water?
 Have you ever gone kayaking and had to drag your craft on a long portage?
-Packrafts were created for people who want to be amphibious (like frogs).
+Packrafts were created for people who want to be amphibious (just like frogs).
 Instead of just sticking to land or water, and being rather inconvenienced if you come across the other, you can have both.

 What is Packrafting?